imadeddine000/MyQuran/README.md

 # MyQuran

-Simple Quran Application for reding and listening
+Simple Quran Application for reading and listening